alvinveroy/alvinveroy/ReadMe.md

 Contributing to projects that make government services and digital safety more accessible.

 ### 🏢 Enterprise & Corporate Experience
-Working in enterprise and corporate settings with hands-on DevSecOps experience.
+Extensive experience applying DevSecOps, decentralized systems, AI, and automation practices in enterprise and corporate settings, driving secure, scalable, and resilient infrastructure with proven, practical results.

 ## Recognition